Python Control Flow (if-else, switch) Practice Questions

 Quick notes:

-- This shows that if-else takes priority, and
+This shows that if-else takes priority, and match-case runs only if the else block is reached.

 What will be the output of the following code?